pflanze/copycat/doc/intro.md

 ### Literals

 Literals are syntactical items which represent values directly (i.e. they do not lead to a computation).
-They are simply pushed onto the data stack.
+The values they represent are simply pushed onto the data stack.

 #### Booleans